na-na-hi/renget/archive/5gwcb2.md

 >>Pics or it didn't happen.
 >>Please, anything??
 >>For scientific purposes.
->Go fuck a horse you fucking retard.
+>Go fuck a cactus you fucking retard.

 >>By (DELETED USER)
 >>I'm sorry dude, how did you find the video?